 - Now take this oil in your mouth.

 - Swish it all around your mouth.
 Initially, you may be able to do this only for 1-2 minutes.

 - Increase the time of pulling oil gradually till it goes up to 20 minutes.

 - After pulling oil for your set time, spit it out.

 - You may or may not brush your teeth now, preferably with a remineralizing toothpaste or tooth powder (like the ones discussed earlier in this article).

 - While oil pulling is sufficient to do once a day, if you want better results, you may also do it twice- once in the morning and then at night before going to bed.

 These were the ways to get rid of white spots on teeth naturally.
 However, only remedies won’t do, you should also know preventive measures to take when it comes to white spots on teeth.
 Here are some tips to prevent forming white spots on teeth.

 Tips to Prevent White Spots on Teeth

 - Avoid Sugar in your diet.
-Sugar (and also carbohydrate rich foods) makes your mouth’s environment highly acidic.
-It also hampers salivary flow that contributes in the growth of bacteria.
+Sugar (and also carbohydrate-rich foods) makes your mouth’s environment highly acidic.
+It also hampers salivary flow that contributes to the growth of bacteria.
 These bacteria produce such acids that give you white spots on teeth.
 Thus cut back on your intake of candies, sodas, artificial sweeteners etc.